 Education: Level of education in TCM vary.
 Most programs are 3-4 years long.
 Doctorate programs may be completed online or in-person, offering an additional one to two years of education in more integrative and/or specialty care.

 Education: Certificate levels vary.
 According to the National Aryuvedic Medical Association, there are ayurvedic counselors, practitioners, and doctors with a minimum of 600, 1500, and 3000 hours of training, respectfully.
 The latter two do receive some training in western medicine, more-so for the doctor-level education.
-There are no current licensure laws for aryuvedic practitioners defining a scope of practice.
+There are currently no licensure laws for aryuvedic practitioners defining a scope of practice.

 Education: in the naturopathic medical education there are 24 in-class hours dedicated to homeopathy.
 Professional homeopathy programs exist such as the New England School of Homeopathy that provide more in-depth education and are open to the public.
 No education prerequisites required.